Sean D. Murphy

 In addition to his academic appointment, he frequently serves as counsel, expert, or arbitrator in various fora, such as in cases before the ICJ; International Centre for the Settlement of Investment Disputes (ICSID) and the Permanent Court of Arbitration; and as ad hoc judge at the International Tribunal for the Law of the Sea.
 In 2022, Murphy was appointed by the President of the World Bank to chair a Court of Arbitration between Pakistan and India concerning the Indus Waters Treaty.
 In 2023, he was appointed as an arbitrator for a NAFTA-related dispute brought by the Alberta Petroleum Marketing Commission against the United States concerning the Keystone XL pipeline.
 In 2024, the U.S. government designated Murphy as one of four U.S. nationals to ICSID's Panel of Arbitrators.

 Murphy received his S.J.D. from the University of Virginia School of Law (1995; Ford Foundation Graduate Scholarship and Council on Foreign Relations Fellow), his LL.M. from the University of Cambridge (1987), his J.D. from Columbia Law School (1985; Editor-in-Chief of the Columbia Journal of Transnational Law), and his B.A. (magna cum laude and Phi Beta Kappa) from the Catholic University of America (1982).
 Murphy has published numerous articles and books on international law and U.S. foreign relations law.
-He is a Member of the American Law Institute, where he serves as an adviser for the Restatement (Fourth) on the Foriengn Relations Law of the United States, and in 2021 was elected as a Member of L'Institute de Droit International.
+He is a Member of the American Law Institute, where he serves as an adviser for the Restatement (Fourth) on the Foreign Relations Law of the United States, and in 2021 was elected as a Member of L'Institute de Droit International.